isaqb-org/glossary/manuscript/2-terms-D-L.md

 ### Entity
 Category:
 Entity is a building block of [Domain-Driven Design](#term-DDD).
 An entity is a core object of a business domain with unchangeable identity and a clearly defined lifecycle.
 Entities map their state to [value objects](#term-value-object) and are almost always persistent.

+{#term-environment}
+### Environment

+(System) Context determining the setting and circumstances of all influences upon a system (as defined in ISO/IEC/IEEE 42010).

+Note, the environment of a system includes developmental, technological, business, operational, organizational, political, economic, legal, regulatory, ecological and social influences.

+Category: ISO-IEC-IEEE-42010

 {#term-facade}
 ### Facade